 Rebecca Ware (APRA AMCOS, NSW)

 Sian Walden (Little Acorn Music, SA)

 Who is eligible to be nominated for the awards?

-If you or your band have played a concert in Australia between 1st October 2016 and 30th September 2017, you’re eligible for nomination in the National Live Music Awards.
+If you or your band have played a concert in Australia between 1st September 2020 and 30th June 2023, you’re eligible for nomination in the National Live Music Awards.
 Music venues who have been active during this period, as well as music festivals that have taken place between these dates, will also be eligible for their respective awards.
-There will be a formal submission process for the awards announced shortly.